20 Things Not To Do In Hong Kong In 2025

 Should you tip in Hong Kong?

-It is generally not advised to tip in restaurants in Hong Kong.
-Besides, you will always find a 10% service charge levied to your bill at the restaurants in Hong Kong, so you need not tip anyway.
+Tip is generally not advised in restaurants in Hong Kong.
+Besides, you will always find a 10% service charge levied on your bill at restaurants in Hong Kong, so you need not tip anyway.

 How many days should I spend in Hong Kong?